Credit card product change: What is it, and is it worth it?

 Here are answers to some frequently asked questions about credit card product changes:

-A product change generally won’t directly affect your credit scores.
+A product change generally doesn’t affect your credit scores.

 The length of your credit history, or your credit age, is one factor that impacts credit scores.
-Because you’re not closing or opening an account with a product change, it shouldn’t alter your credit age.
-Plus, product changes don’t typically involve a hard inquiry.
-And hard inquiries may temporarily hurt your credit scores.
+But since you’re not closing or opening an account with a product change, it shouldn’t alter your credit age.
+Plus, product changes don’t typically involve a hard inquiry, which can temporarily hurt your credit scores.

 With Capital One credit card product changes, rewards typically transfer to the new card.
 And they’ll be updated to match the new card’s rewards currency.
-So if you’re swapping a Quicksilver cash back rewards card for a Venture travel rewards card, for example, your cash back rewards will be converted to miles.
+For example, if you swap a Quicksilver cash back rewards card for a Venture travel rewards card, your cash back rewards will be converted to miles.

 Typically, bonuses and introductory APR offers are only available to new credit card accounts.
 So if you choose to upgrade your card instead of applying for a new one, you may not be eligible for these offers.